A thrust to trust minimum thrust: Acknowledgements

 \section{Acknowledgements}

 I thank Giancarlo Ferrera, Jiahao Miao, Daniele Atzori for useful conversations, exchange of results, reading of the manuscript.
-Conversations with Microsoft Copilot (\url{https://copilot.microsoft.com/}), mostly with the GPT-5 model, are ackowledged.
+I am grateful to Stefan Weinzierl for exchanges on the exact thrust algorithm and the small extension presented in this paper.
+Conversations with Microsoft Copilot (\url{https://copilot.microsoft.com/}), mostly with the GPT-5 model, are acknowledged.
 No original finding reported here was provided directly by Copilot, but references to the literature and computer code - thoroughly tested, cross-checked and verified - have been found to be helpful, with the main added value having been code suggestions and optimisations.
 Should any error remain, responsibility rests entirely with the author.